TrueBurn/halloween-maps-2025/docs/ADMIN-SETUP.md

 4. Click **"Send invite"**

-5. The user will receive an email with a link to set their password at `/admin/reset-password`
+5. The user will receive an email with a link to `/auth/confirm` (verifies token)

+6. After verification, they're redirected to `/admin/reset-password` to set their password

-6. After setting their password, they can login at `/admin/login`
+7. After setting their password, they can login at `/admin/login`

 ### Method 2: Create User with Password (Development Only)